 8. Xero Shoes Xcursion & Alpine

 The Xcurion is a barefoot hiking boot that is waterproof and sturdy.
-It is not lined, so might be cold depending on your climate, and I find it to be slightly narrow for a barefoot shoe.
+It is not lined, so might not be warm enough depending on your climate, and I find it to be narrow for a barefoot shoe.
 The boot has lugs for traction, and so they are also thicker/stiffer than most barefoot shoes.

 The Alpine is a warmer, taller waterproof snow boot that has been keeping my feet toasty in the cold.
-They also run on the stiff side, but are quite practical.
+They run on the stiff side, and took some breaking in, but they are practical.

 I am wearing a size US 7 (a typical boot size for me when I plan to wear warm socks) and find them to be good for high volume feet.
-The Alpine is significantly wider than the Xcursion.
+The Alpine is significantly wider than the Xcursion, which are too narrow me.

 Vegan Barefoot Rubber Rain Boots